facundoolano/rpg-cli/README.md

 ### Use as a cd replacement (recommended)

-To setup the game to work as a `cd` replacement (so the working directory is updated according to the hero's progress), you can add something like this to your `.bashrc` (with the `RPG_CLI` variable pointing to the binary location):
+Once the binary is installed with one of the methods described above, it can be wrapped on a shell function or alias so the working directory is updated to track to the hero's progress.
+You can set that up by adding something like this to your `.bashrc` (with the `RPG_CLI` variable pointing to the binary location):

 ```sh
 RPG_CLI=/Users/facundo/dev/facundoolano/rpg-cli/target/release/rpg-cli